jqnatividad/qsv/README.md

 </p>

 > **NOTE:** qsv is a fork of the popular [xsv](https://github.com/BurntSushi/xsv) utility, merging several pending PRs [since xsv 0.13.0's release](https://github.com/BurntSushi/xsv/issues/267).
-It has numerous new features & 20 additional commands (for a total of 40).
+It has numerous new features & 25 additional commands/subcommands (for a total of 45).
 See [FAQ](https://github.com/jqnatividad/qsv/wiki/FAQ) for more details.

 Available commands
 ------------------